 The day before the auction, your sales agent will meet with you, often on their own and sometimes with the auctioneer.
 Together, they will talk with you about the schedule of procedures, pricing expectations, reserve price (the minimum figure you’re willing to sell your house for), bidding increments, the number of expected bidders, vendor bids and what will happen if the reserve is not met.

-Your sales agent will open the home for a final inspection at least 30-minutes before the start of the auction.
+Your sales agent will open the home for a final inspection at least 30 minutes before the start of the auction.
 The agent is also required to display mandatory rules and information in a prominent location for potential buyers.
 In most states, potential bidders must register before the auction starts to get a bidder’s number.

 Andrew explains that before the bidding starts, the auctioneer will introduce themselves and the agency they represent, make legal announcements and describe the features and benefits of the property.

 “The auctioneer sets the expectations for what bidding increments will be accepted, but bidders can offer any amount.
 If an auction is slow to get moving, a vendor’s bid can be used to encourage bidding,” says Andrew.
 “After the bidding has hit the reserve price, the auctioneer will drop the hammer when the highest bid has been made and will declare the property sold.
-If the property does not sell, then the auctioneer will ‘pass in’ the property, and the auctioneer, alongside the sales agent, tries to negotiate a sale with the highest bidder.”
+If the property does not sell, then the auctioneer will ‘pass in’ the property, and the auctioneer, alongside the sales agent, will then try to negotiate a sale with the highest bidder.”

-Top auction day tips for sellers from an auctioneer
+Andrew’s top auction day tips for sellers

 - Book your auctioneer in advance.
 There is nothing worse than scrambling to find a good auctioneer at the last minute.
 Ensuring you have an auctioneer locked in allows them to familiarise themselves with the property, and also gives you the chance to attend a few of their auctions beforehand to see their style.